Information for Incoming First-Year Law Students

 - Please review your respective class syllabi.

-- Since many students like to know the important dates for the next school year, please take the time to review St. Thomas Law’s Academic Calendar.
+- Since many students like to know the important dates for the next school year, please take the time to review STU College of Law’s Academic Calendar.

-- Transcripts: Have your official transcript, indicating your baccalaureate degree has been conferred, mailed to the Office of Admissions before you begin your fall semester.
-Students may not continue their studies beyond the first semester if the official transcript indicating the degree has been conferred is not received by the Office of Admissions October 5th.
+- Transcripts: Have your official transcript uploaded to your LSAC account, indicating your baccalaureate degree has been conferred, before you begin your fall semester.
+If the official transcript from the conferred degree is not received by October 5th, students may not be able to register for classes beyond the first semester.

 - Meningococcal Meningitis